exoplatform/exo-documentation/docs/Configuration.rst

   The *Admin wallet* is created automatically during first startup of the eXo Platform server.

-  In order to be able to issue transactions on the blockchain using `Web3j<https://web3j.io/>`__ server side, the private key of the *Admin wallet* is stored (in encrypted form) in the internal database.
+  In order to be able to submit transactions to the blockchain using `Web3j<https://web3j.io/>`__ server side, the private key of the *Admin wallet* is stored (in encrypted form) in the internal database.
   The private key is encrypted by combining two passwords:

      -  A first password is read from a keystore file ( see :ref:`Updating password encryption key <UpdatePasswordEncryptionKey>` )

      .. warning:: The generated keystore file under `gatein/conf/codec` MUST be backed up as a data folder, because it contains a key file that is used to decrypt stored wallets private keys.
 If it's lost, all wallets private keys will be lost and consequently, all funds would be lost and unrecoverable.

-     -  A second password that can be configured in properties:
+     -  A second password that must be configured in properties:

     .. code-block:: jproperties